 In the Transfer Agreement, the obligations of donors wishing to entrust funds will differ depending on the level of their involvement, i.e. whether the donors wish to be involved in regular activities (annual reviews, policy dialogue etc.), or whether they will be silent partners, entrusting the Commission with all the tasks of managing the action and expecting only to receive a copy of the annual progress report.

-As regards the timing of the conclusion of the Transfer Agreement, it must be concluded after the adoption of the corresponding FinDec&AAP/M where the Commission officially accepts this cofinancing and hence gives authority to the responsible authorising officer to sign the Transfer Agreement.
-Before the adoption of a FinDec&AAP/M, a confirmation of the donor's intention to provide the contribution should be obtained (letter of intent) or the draft Transfer Agreement signed by the donor (and only by the donor) and shall be provided together with the Action Document for the QSG 2, where the reasoning of the Transfer Agreement is detailed4.
+As regards the timing of the conclusion of the Transfer Agreement, it must be concluded after the adoption of the corresponding FinDec&AAP/M where the Commission officially accepts this co-financing and hence gives authority to the responsible authorising officer to sign the Transfer Agreement.
+Before the adoption of a FinDec&AAP/M, either a confirmation of the donor's intention to provide the contribution (letter of intent) or the draft Transfer Agreement signed by the donor (and only by the donor) must be obtained and submitted to the QSG2 together with the Action Document, in which the reasoning of the Transfer Agreement is detailed.
 The "letter of intent" is solely used for the preparation of the Transfer Agreement whilst it is necessary to wait for the signature of the Transfer Agreements by the donor for other purposes in order for the Transfer Agreement to enter into force.
 Following the entry into force of the Transfer Agreement, a debit note requesting the payment will be sent to the donor in accordance with the contractual provisions.